poma/ton/README.md

 - fift and func compilers and libraries
 - adnl, dht, and other utilities

-Binaries are built for Windows, Linux, OS X, and Docker.
+Binaries are built for  OS X, Linux, Windows (WIP), and Docker.

 Download from the [releass page](https://github.com/poma/ton/releases)